 We all wish you were here to celebrate it, to once again complain about how this day was too close to the biggest of holidays, and how you were always “getting gypped” out of presents.
 Made us laugh every time.

 You were a class act, yet down to earth at the same time.
 You practiced humility, and preached acts of kindness no matter what.
-Your focus was on God, family, and the country you were proud to be a part of.
+Your focus was on God, family, and the faith you were proud to be a part of.

 You had ups and downs, multitudes of challenges, but you always seemed happy.
 Your extended family and wealth of old friends were always around, always entertaining.
 They were a happy bunch as well, with a good word for everyone.

 It was always about love with you.
-And comfort.
+Comfort.
 Especially with your prowess in the kitchen, oh that comfort!
-The coffee pot bubbling on the stove, chicken soup simmering away… My wife and still reminisce about your kitchen whenever we cook in ours.
+The coffee pot bubbling on the stove, chicken soup simmering away…my wife and still reminisce about your kitchen whenever we cook in ours.